astropy/SPISEA/README.md

 the documentation [here](https://spisea.readthedocs.io/en/latest/version_switch.html#version).

 ## Contributions
-We encourage contributions to SPISEA, particularly those that add support for star formation histories, new models, higher spectral resolution, etc. For feature additions, we ask that users fork or branch off of the development repository, make their changes, and then submit merge and pull requests.
+We encourage contributions to SPISEA, particularly those that add support for star formation histories, new models, higher spectral resolution, etc. For feature additions, we ask that users make their own fork of the repository, make their changes, and then submit a pull request to the "dev" branch.

+All contributions will be acknowledged in the contributors file.
+Contributors with features used in future code releases will be co-authors in future SPISEA software papers.

 ## License
 This project is Copyright (c) Matthew Hosek Jr., Jessica Lu, Casey